 Tuberous sclerosis in Infant/Neonate

-Diagnosis can be challenging due to the wide variation in severity and age-related penetrance of individual manifestations.
-In some cases, it is not diagnosed until adulthood.
+Establishing the diagnosis of TS can be challenging due to the wide variation in severity and age-related penetrance of clinical manifestations.
+In some cases, diagnosis may be delayed until adolescence or adulthood.

 For more information on tuberous sclerosis 1, see OMIM.